hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 6 4 4 4 3 1 5 1 7
-Weapons/Armour: An Assassin Adept may be armed with weapons and armour chosen from the Skaven Hero’s Equipment list.
+Weapons/Armor: An Assassin Adept may be armed with weapons and armor chosen from the Skaven Hero’s Equipment list.
 Skills: The Assassin Adept may choose from Combat, Shooting, Academic, Strength & Speed when he gains a new